Building a Bridge As You Walk On It

-As I work with clients, some of them have goals that are fairly immediate.
+As I work with clients, some of them have fairly immediate goals.
 The change may involve learning and applying a new skill, using their strengths in new ways, or bringing change to small habits they can see.

 First, I want to congratulate you for seeing there are possibilities for you beyond your current circumstances.
 That you can dream or imagine or yearn for a different way of living and being in the world is a huge first step.

 My first Learning & Development Director coached me one day about a project that our company had identified.
-We were to provide training for 3,000 employees who had never received training – not just in our company, but this population had never received training in our entire industry.
+We provided 3,000 employees who had never received training – not just in our company, but this population had never received training in our entire industry.
 And it was full of constraints.
 There was no travel budget.
 We couldn’t do workshops.
 We couldn’t bring people to the Learning Center.
-I had to finish the project in one year because that was the only budget that would be allocated.
-AND it was 1990, there were no internet or online tools.
+I had to finish the project in one budget year.
+AND it was 1990, and there were no internet or online tools.

 I was up for the challenge and also scared to death.
-This was my first job in L&D. I was still a rookie!
-I had no idea of where to begin with something that was unprecedented.
+This position was my first job in L&D. I was still a rookie!
+I had no idea of where, to begin with, something unprecedented.
 When I told my Director that this might be outside of my ability to deliver, she said something that has become a compass for innovation and personal transformation since that moment.
-She said, “We’re going to build the bridge as we walk across it”.
+She said, “We’re going to build the bridge as we walk across it.”
 WOW!
 I immediately had a picture in my mind!
 These words gave me so much power and freedom!
 They meant I could invent and innovate!
-It meant I was free to NOT have a plan with all the details but could chunk out areas to explore.
-These words suggested we would need to experiment, to see what did and didn’t work – and have permission to fail!
+It meant I was free NOT to have a plan with all the details but could chunk out areas to explore.
+These words suggested we would need to experiment, see what did and didn’t work – and have permission to fail!

 So, what does it mean to “build the bridge as you walk across it”?

 The third step defies all the training and books you may have read about project planning and goal setting.
 You know, where you map out all the details and follow the plan.
-When you’re in uncharted territory, you are creating the map as you go.
+When you’re in uncharted territory, you create the map as you go.
 In this step, we create a vision for the future and then map the first steps.
-Here's how...